 The ideal process for a website project

 Like most web development agencies, at RMS we have a clearly defined process for delivering web development projects.
-Ours is an 11-step process that looks like this:
+Ours is an 11-stage process that looks like this (Note: some of these stages will take place sequentially, others will happen concurrently):

 If your developer doesn’t clearly set out a similar process, you have every right to be concerned and to ask for one.